A deeply atmospheric game of people with dark secrets hunting monsters in Victorian London.

 This mechanism is a lovely one.
 It adds a real sense of depth to the dark London which the adventures take place in.
 As a pacing mechanism it gives a good sense of how far through the night everyone is.
 As a collaborative world building thing it gives each player the opportunity to add their own individuality to the descriptions of dark London.

 If this has piqued your interest, you can find out more by following the author on twitter @jasoncordova6 and you find his design diary blog posts on the Gauntlet blog.
-There is also often chat on the Gauntlet Forums.

 You can purchase it from DriveThruRpg.